quizunlocked/discordbot/README.md

-# Quiz Unlocked Free Open Source
+# Quiz Unlocked Free Open Source Discord Bot

-A feature-rich Discord bot for easily generating and hosting quizzes with up to hundreds of users.
+A feature-rich Discord bot for easily generating and hosting quizzes with up to hundreds of users playing along.

 ## Features